Quick Start

 As an example, the result of print(machine_info) is:

-Machine: anvil
+Machine: chrysalis

 E3SM Supported Machine: True